Moby Duck

 No explanation needed!
 Daffy and Speedy are marooned on a deserted island, and Daffy ain’t pleased.
 He’s also being extremely racist, citing one of the reasons that Speedy isn’t a good shipwreck buddy is because he can’t speak proper English.
 As well as not being a decent food source.
 Daffy needs food and the good lord provides.
 A box of canned goods washes up nearby.
 (Wouldn’t that sink?
 In real life, I mean.)

 Speedy is glad that the two of them won’t starve, but Daffy intends for him to.
-See, Daffy is a very greedy duck and he intends to hoard all the stuff for himself.
+See, Daffy is a very greedy duck and he plans to hoard all the stuff for himself.
 Speedy trying to use the logic of “I’m a smaller creature and need less” doesn’t even sway the duck’s sympathies.
 He probably is very well aware of Speedy’s crazy metabolism, too.
 (Lightning fast AND a mouse?
 That box would be empty by Thursday.)

 Of course, the biggest problem with canned food is that it is canned.
 Can openers are required to partake of the goodies within.
 As is wont to happen in Looney Tunes, a mouse is the one holding the tool.
 But unlike the more sadistic mice of the past, Speedy is willing to negotiate.
 Daffy shares food, Speedy shares the tool.
 Daffy says nuts to that, and sets about trying to get the cans open via rocks, and axes.
 (This doesn’t work because cans are the strongest containers in the Tune-iverse.)